FairportRobotics/ScoutingPASS/docs/Workshop Ideas.md

   Match Scouting
   1. Open the URL for Match Scouting (how will we make this efficient at the event?)
-  2. Be assigned a match and team (how will we communicate this to the scouters?)
+  2. Be assigned a match and team
   3. Collect match scouting data
   4. Repeat steps 2-3
   5. Scan data from scouters